Welcome to today's edition of the Rush 24-7 podcast.

 Nonetheless, the fact that he actually did it, the vote in the House was 222 to 203 to override.

-That's not going to happen either, and Bush knows it, and they know it.
+And Bush knows it, and they know it.

-So there's a fury on the left because there are people on the left, and there are people in the United States Senate and in the House who want the Congress to courageously take a position against the war by not just setting a timetable, but by cutting off the money.
+So there's a fury on the left because there are people on the left, and there are people in the United States Senate and in the House who want the Congress to courageously take a position against the war by not just setting a timetable, but by cutting off the money now.

-Now, bring the troops home now, cut off the money.
+Bring the troops home now, cut off the money.

 Congress declared war, gave the authorization for it.

-Uh the you know, Edwards voted for that, uh.
+You know, Edwards voted for that.

 Kerry voted for that.

-Um Hillary Clinton voted for that.
+Hillary Clinton voted for that.

-Now, of course, uh they uh apologize for it.
+Now, of course, they apologize for it.

 I don't need to get back into.